Skip to main content

 Model Methods

-Each schema model becomes a typed resource on the client:
+Each schema model becomes a typed model on the client:

 MethodReturnsUse when

-load({ where })Promise<T[]>You need to hydrate rows from local store and server.
+list({ where })Promise<T[]>You need to hydrate a collection from local store and server.

 Protected Writes